 Some people have questioned the source.
 Symantec, being an antivirus vendor, makes money by protecting people from viruses.
 But they don’t say they have anything that actually cleans this up completely.
 I take this advisory very much as a heads-up, rather than as an attempt at turning a profit.

 Malware is growing ever more sophisticated, and very rapidly, and now we’re seeing people re-using old tricks that failed in the past.
 MBR infections fell by the wayside a decade ago, but now they’re back.
+Here’s how to clean the MBR.
 CIH messed around with BIOS code in 1999, but more as a payload rather than as a means to re-infect a machine.
+Attacking the BIOS is hard but not completely off the table again.

 Today, viruses don’t set out to destroy computers so much as they set out to build networks of compromised computers that they can then use for other purposes.
 As competition among these networks grows and removal tools grow more sophisticated, the malware also becomes more sophisticated.